machalen/ML_complex_diseases/README.md

 #### Hyperparameter selection in the inner loop of the nested CV

 The grid search approach is employed for hyperparameter selection, which involves listing a set of values for each hyperparameter, and testing all possible combinations.
-The set of hyperparameters to test is listed in the __*parameters.txt*__ file located in the __Hyperparameters__ directory and is divided into subsections corresponding to each method.
-The __*parameters.txt*__ file can be modified to define the [values](Hyperparameters/README.md) to test in the grid search.
+The set of hyperparameters to test is listed in the __*parameters.txt*__ file located in the __Hyperparameters__ directory and is divided into subsections corresponding to each ML method.
+The [__*parameters.txt*__](Hyperparameters/parameters.txt) file can be modified to define the [values](Hyperparameters/README.md) to test in the grid search.

 The first step is to run the inner loop of the nested CV (10-fold CV) for hyperparameter selection.
 This step is run 5 times, one for each fold in the outer loop ($manualFold parameter in the code from 0 to 4).
 The example below is to run LR, but the same input parameters apply to all methods except for CNN.